GalalMohammed/Doctor_Appointments_Reservation_System/README.md

 To deploy your own instance:

 1. Publish the project.
-2. Ensure your production `appsettings.json` has correct connection strings, payment, ReCaptcha, Google, Facebook, and Microsoft API keys settings.
+2. Ensure your production `appsettings.json` has correct connection strings, payment, ReCaptcha, Google, Facebook, Microsoft, and email settings configured properly.

 ---